 My boyfriend and I love going on day trips during the warmer months.
 Even if it’s just to an unfamiliar suburb in our city, we’re always discovering new places to explore.
 Don’t forget to make an epic playlist for your road trip!

-23. Bring the vacation destination to your home
+24. Bring the vacation destination to your home

 Paris theme – Drink French wine, watch your favorite French-inspired film, eat cheese and baguettes, and have chocolate eclairs or macarons for dessert.

 Hawaiian theme – Have Hawaiian pizza (if you don’t feel like cooking), drink fruity cocktails, wear Hawaiian leis, and learn how to hula dance.
 You can even have a slip-and-slide or water balloons to beat the heat.

 Italy theme – Serve your favorite pasta, drink Italian wine or Aperol spritz, eat tiramisu for dessert, and watch your favorite movie set in Italy.
 I like Under the Tuscan Sun.

 It feels good to volunteer and give back to the community.
 Choose a volunteer position that is meaningful to you.

 25. Finish a house project

 While you don’t want to use your whole staycation to catch up on chores, you may want to take this opportunity to complete a house project.
-Some ideas include:

-- Rearrange furniture in a room to give it a new look.
+- Rearrange furniture in a room to give it a new look

 - Declutter your closet